 Each year, at our annual business meeting, CML members adopt our policy statement that guides our CML Executive Board, committees, and advocacy team during the legislative session.

 CML outlined legislative priorities for members of the Colorado General Assembly.
+Visit the Current Legislative Session page for details on bills CML is following.

 CML Legislative Matters is a blog that explores the issues before the General Assembly that matter to Colorado's cities and towns.